Werner Herzog: Acting and other endeavours

-In June 2022, Herzog published his debut novel, titled The Twilight World, telling the story of Hiroo Onoda.
-Herzog had met Onoda in Tokyo more than two decades ago, and the two had discussed the jungle, a setting that reoccurs throughout many of Herzog's film works.
-Onoda, a WWII Japanese soldier who was deployed in 1944 to Lubang, a small Philippine Island, stayed in the jungles of Lubang for twenty nine years.
-After receiving orders to "hold his position", his commander promised that someone would return for him, but as the years went by, it was clear that he was forgotten.
-While the novel was written as a fictionalized account of Hiroo Onoda's real life ordeal of being stranded in a jungle fighting a war that had officially ended, Herzog admits to bending the truth, saying “Most details are factually correct; some are not".
+In June 2022, Herzog published his debut novel, titled The Twilight World, telling the story of Hiroo Onoda, a Japanese soldier who had refused to surrender for decades while hiding in the jungle of a Philippine island.
+Herzog had met Onoda in Tokyo more than two decades before, and the two had discussed the jungle; Herzog used jungles as settings of many of his important works.
+Herzog said his novel was a fictional account of Onoda's ordeal of being stranded in a jungle fighting a war that had officially ended.
+He has said, "Most details are factually correct; some are not".

 Film theory

+Style

 Herzog's films have received considerable critical acclaim and achieved popularity on the art house circuit.
 They have also been the subject of controversy in regard to their themes and messages, especially the circumstances surrounding their creation.
 A notable example is Fitzcarraldo, in which the obsessiveness of the central character was reflected by the director during the making of the film.
 Burden of Dreams, a documentary filmed during the making of Fitzcarraldo, explored Herzog's efforts to make the film in harsh conditions.
 Herzog's diaries during the making of Fitzcarraldo were published as Conquest of the Useless: Reflections from the Making of Fitzcarraldo.
 Mark Harris of The New York Times wrote in his review: "The movie and its making are both fables of daft aspiration, investigations of the blurry border between having a dream and losing one's mind."

-Herzog has said that our civilization is "starving for new images"; in a 1982 interview with Roger Ebert, he explained that "We do not have adequate images for our kind of civilization...We are surrounded by images that are worn out, and I believe that unless we discover new images, we will die out."
+Herzog has said that our civilization is "starving for new images".
+In a 1982 interview with Roger Ebert, he explained, "We do not have adequate images for our kind of civilization...We are surrounded by images that are worn out, and I believe that unless we discover new images, we will die out."
 He has said it is his mission to help us discover new images: "I am trying to make something that has not been made before."
 He is proud of never using storyboards and often improvising large parts of the script.
 He explains this technique in the commentary track to Aguirre, the Wrath of God.